ad-freiburg/elevant/wikidata-types/README.md

    from a given whiteliste of types as listed in `types.txt`; the result for that query is written to a file `entity-types.ttl`

 Steps 1 - 4 can be executed with `make qlever-instance`.
+These steps take about one hour, most of it used for Step 3.

 For Step 5, wait until the QLever instance is ready (check with `make log`, this shows the tail of the log, you can exit with Ctrl+C).
 Then do `make entity-types`.
+This step takes about 5 minutes.